juntao/arenztopia/content/news/Issue 31.md

 Today we interviewed Azaria Viotto, an Italian-Arenztopian scientist working on many things COVID related.
 She is here to talk to us for our one year of COVID special feature.

-Olb City Announcer:
+Olb City Announcer: Hi Azaria!
+Can you tell us about your job?

-Azaria Viotto:
+Azaria Viotto: Yeah!
+My job is to research covid, find ways to prevent people from getting covid, and to make the vaccine accesible.

 OCA: